Recommendation models¶

 The following results are possible for the products shown in the diagram:

-Attribute from the recommendation request Result
+Attribute from the recommendation request | Result |

-color=lime Value "lime" is found in the first group.
+color=lime | Value "lime" is found in the first group.
 There are products in this group.
-If a model has any of them, they're recommended.
+If a model has any of them, they are recommended. |

-color=sand Value "sand" is found in the fourth group.
-There are no products in the group, therefore nothing is recommended by this model.
-The fallback model could be used if configured.
+color=sand | Value "sand" is found in the fourth group.
+There are no products in the group, therefore nothing will be recommended by this model.
+The fallback model could be used if configured. |

-color=white Value "white" can't be found in any of groups.
+color=white | Value "white" cannot be found in any of groups.
 The main model is used.
-Items from all submodel groups can appear in the result (as if the submodels weren't configured at all).
+Items from all submodel groups can appear in the result (as if the submodels were not configured at all). |

-no attribute specified The main model is used.
-The request is handled as if submodels weren't configured at all.
-Products from the whole store could appear in the recommendation list.
+no attribute specified | The main model is used.
+The request is handled as if submodels were not configured at all.
+Products from the whole shop could appear in the recommendation list. |

-Numeric attributes
+Numeric attributes¶

-In numeric attribute-based submodels you define subgroups by setting from and to limits for every group.
+In numeric attribute-based submodels you define subgroups by setting from

 The logic used for resolving a submodel is as follows:

-• The to value indicates the end of the range end and is excluded from the subgroup.
-The only exception is the last of the ranges, where the to value is also included.
+value indicates the end of the range end and is excluded from the subgroup.
+The only exception is the last of the ranges, where theto

 Note